borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Depth-First Search/JAVA.md

-Sure!
-Let's explore the Depth-First Search (DFS) algorithm, its Java implementation, output, time complexity, space complexity, and a summary.
+*Let's explore the Depth-First Search (DFS) algorithm, its Java implementation, output, time complexity, space complexity, and a summary.*

-Depth-First Search (DFS):
+# Depth-First Search (DFS)

-Depth-First Search is a graph traversal algorithm that explores all the vertices in a graph by going as deep as possible along each branch before backtracking.
-It starts from a given source vertex and visits all its neighbors recursively, marking each vertex as visited to avoid revisiting.
+-   Depth-First Search is a graph traversal algorithm that explores all the vertices in a graph by going as deep as possible along each branch before backtracking.

-Java Implementation:
+-   It starts from a given source vertex and visits all its neighbors recursively, marking each vertex as visited to avoid revisiting.

+**`Java Implementation:`**

 ```java
 import java.util.*;